-Based in Liverpool, Men’s Finest Pocket Square is a fine online company created by Michael Frackowiak, a born and bred in Poland entrepreneur that is very proud of the quality of his products.
-In this interview, Mike highlights the importance of a strong social media presence to the success of a businesses, as well as, it’s always necessary to keep a very personal approach with customers.
+Based in Liverpool, Men’s Finest Pocket Square is a fine online company created by Michael Frackowiak, a born and bred Poland entrepreneur that is very proud of the quality of his products.
+In this interview, Mike highlights the importance of a strong social media presence to the success of businesses, as well as, it’s always necessary to keep a very personal approach with customers.

 Midlands Traveller: How and when did you start the business idea?

 Michael Frackowiak: The idea behind the pocket square business, which is a very niche and narrow market, came from seeing a lot of people not looking at their best when wearing a suit.

 Too frequently there is something missing.
 Often people are spending lots of money on expensive suits.
 They will go out there and get the Ted Baker or Hugo Boss suit for £400.

 Then they put it together, go for a night out and are surprised that no one notices their fine suit.
 I can guarantee, that if they would spend an extra £10 on a pocket square, match it with socks and watch…boom…they get a lot of compliments for both a suit and the entire look.